 As part of its commitment to board diversity, the Company is a member of the 30% Club Ireland.
 The Board's Diversity Policy states that it aspires to have each gender comprise at least 30% of the Board.
-For 2021, based on the periods served on the Board, 32% of serving directors were women.
-This included a transitional period as a Board member's service period came to an end but was above the 30% target included in the Board's Diversity Policy.
+For 2022, based on the periods served on the Board, 33% of serving directors were women.
 SIDAC is committed to having a diverse board, to achieving the aspirations set in this regard and to ensuring an open and fair recruitment process.
 As part of the process underpinning the Board's annual confirmation of compliance with the CBI Corporate Governance Requirements (2015), the Board undertakes an annual review of its Board Diversity Policy's effectiveness in its review of Board effectiveness.